allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Generate an Excel file by right clicking in the grid and selecting export to Excel.

-Overview- Track Unit Training Progression
+### Overview- Track Unit Training Progression

 Overview tab

 The overview tab provides you with a macro view of your unit’s training progression for the current cycle.
 The page is broken down into three sections: Proficiency, Currency, and One-Time tasks.

-Buttons, at top-right of each section\) al ow you to expand any of these sections.
+Buttons, at top-right of each section alLow you to expand any of these sections.
 Right-clicking on any of these grids allows you to select which columns to display, print, export to Excel, or drill down to individuals' training data.

 * The top of the page displays Training Cycle Start Date, End Date and Days Remaining.